Skip to main content

 • Dot Surveys: Dot surveys are a way to get a quick snapshot of participants’ reactions to the recipe.
 For example, you can take a piece of flip chart paper, divide it in three sections, with headings such as “Loved it”/ “Liked iImage of a womant”/ “Maybe next time” and then provide participants with stickers to place in the category that best describes how they felt about the recipe they tried.
 This will help you get a count of how many people you reached, as well as how many people had a positive reaction to the recipe you used.
 Consider also having a category that assesses people’s interest in making the recipe at home.

-• Pounds Donated: If you work with a local farmer or gardener to donate local food, please be aware that one of the local food indicators in the Extension Reporting System (ERS) asks about the number of pounds of food donated for vulnerable populations, so keep track of how many pounds are donated so you can report them.
+• Pounds Donated: If you work with a local farmer or gardener to donate local food, please be aware that one of the Community Development indicators in the Extension Reporting System (ERS) asks about the number of pounds of food donated for vulnerable populations, so keep track of how many pounds are donated so you can report them.